-Next Steps
+Next Step

 Install the Cisco wave driver if you plan to use first-party call control.
-(Do this even if you are performing your own media termination.)
+Perform this step even if you are performing your own media termination.
 For more information, see the "Installing the Wave Driver" section.

 Silent Installation